Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 .
 ## Download CreateAssetBundle Project Template

-Download the Unity Project template onto your hard drive:
+Download and unzip the Unity Project template onto your hard drive:
 - For [Android](http://hiddenhistoriesjtown.org/documentation/templates/Android-CreateAssetBundleU2018_3.zip) if you are working on a Windows PC.
 - For [iOS](http://hiddenhistoriesjtown.org/documentation/templates/iOsCreateAssetBundleU2018_3.zip) if you are working on a Mac.
-- Unzip the file on your hard drive.

-**Best Practices: aways use the Unity Hub to open a project.** Different versions are often incompatible.
-If we need to use a different version in the future, the Hub lets you decide which version to use to open which project.
+**Best Practices: aways use the Unity Hub to open a project.** Different versions are often incompatible, but the Hub allows you to see which version you are using when you open a project.
+If we need to use a different version in the future, the Hub lets you select which version to use.
 - Start the Unity Hub
 - Click **ADD**
 - Select the **project folder** of your template from your hard drive.